-- A Master’s (MBA) or other graduate degree or the equivalent education and experience.
+- A Master’s (MBA) or other graduate degree or the equivalent combination of education and experience.

 - At least 5 years of increasingly responsible experience leading a successful admissions or recruiting/business development program (including candidate evaluation) in higher education or within a large complex institution.

 - Skills to represent the Graduate School of Management and the university with a high degree of persuasiveness and effectiveness in speech and in writing with potential students and corporate executives.